Meet the Workflows: Continuous Improvement

 Continuous Improvement Workflows

-- Typist - Analyzes Go type usage patterns to improve type safety
+- Typist - Analyzes type usage patterns for improved safety

-- Functional Pragmatist - Applies moderate functional programming techniques for clarity and safety
+- Functional Pragmatist - Applies functional techniques pragmatically

-- Repository Quality Improver - Takes a holistic view of code quality and suggests improvements
+- Repository Quality Improver - Holistic code quality analysis

 This ensures recently updated modules get reviewed first since new features might be relevant, all modules eventually get reviewed so nothing is forgotten, and reviews don’t repeat unnecessarily thanks to cache tracking.